 Care Excellence is addressing a case management training void by providing the most up-to-date training for all levels of care management.
 The goal of Care Excellence is: Preparing All Case Managers to Succeed.
 Care Excellence was developed as part of a unique collaboration between care management experts, an advisory committee, and a curricular task force.

 The project was envisioned and managed by the California State University Institute for Palliative Care, leveraging its expertise in collaborative partnerships, curriculum design, and online learning.
 Funding for the Care Excellence development was generously provided by the California Health Care Foundation and The SCAN Foundation.

-Care Excellence is rolling out its case management training starting with its Foundational series now through December 2016.
-The Leadership series has begun and new care management training courses will go live through the end of the year.
-In 2017 Care Excellence will launch the Advanced Concepts series starting in January.
+Care Excellence case management training launched with its Foundational series in 2016.
+The full array of courses, including the Leadership series and the Advanced Concepts series courses are now available, online for individuals or groups, or customizable for organizations.
 Supervisors, managers, and leadership within the case management community will find the entire Care Excellence approach to online and in-person training flexible, affordable, and easily accessible.

 Funding for the Care Excellence development was generously provided by the California Health Care Foundation and The SCAN Foundation.

 The driving force behind Care Excellence is The California State University Institute for Palliative Care.
 The Institute is preparing the current and future palliative care workforce while educating the community about the benefits of palliative care.
 The Institute offers instructor-led and self-paced online learning to individuals living throughout the country and anywhere in the world.